Exhibitions

 Exhibitions are instructive to the viewers in that they have the opportunity to glimpse the variety of talent, especially in the local arts community, and appreciate/recognize the many forms in which the talents are manifested.
 We are open to working with other entities to increase the development of venues to support the public display of work (especially) by African American artists.

-ARTrepreneurship Workshop Series is a program within the Community Artists' Collective Entrepreneurship Program designed to spotlight professional artists who will share their artistic journey and career path and describe what helped develop them into professional artists.
-The overall goal of the ARTrepreneurship Workshop Series is to provide insight into what it takes to achieve the level of a professional artist and how to prepare for the journey.
-H-E-B sponsors the workshops.
+ARTrepreneurship Workshop Series is a program within the Community Artists' Collective Entrepreneurship Pillar and is designed to spotlight professional artists who share their artistic journey and career path in conversation with CAC Leadership.
+The overall goal is to provide insight into what it takes to achieve the level of a professional artist and how to prepare for the journey.
+Support for the workshop series was supported by H-E-B.